simkessy/sharepoint-projects/README.md

-﻿# Repositoty of SharePoint Solutions or notes
+﻿# Repository of SharePoint solutions or notes